ryantusi/Java-Workbook/README.md

     > Gradual Difficulty Progression: The repository is organized into distinct folders representing different difficulty levels.

-    > Contributor-Friendly: We believe in the power of collaborative learning.
+    > Contributor-Friendly: I believe in the power of collaborative learning.
 If you have a unique solution or want to improve existing ones, feel free to contribute to the repository.
 Your contributions will be acknowledged and can help countless learners.

 🚀 Getting Started:
 To embark on your Java learning adventure, simply clone or fork this repository.
 It is really that simple.